 If used by every provider and patient, digital solutions have the potential to make healthcare simple, affordable, and more effective.
 However, making them mobile-first will cover the needs of more people since the demand for the mobile devices is growing exponentially.
 As a result, the healthcare provision will be easily accessible.

-Let’s show how and why we think the healthcare digital transformation will only continue to revolutionize the whole medical system.
+Let’s show how to automate paper processes in healthcare and why we think the healthcare digital transformation will only continue to revolutionize the whole medical system.

 Impact and Role of Digital Transformation in Healthcare